TadieB/Multithreading_Cpp_3DCamera/README.md

 # Intel RealSense  3D Camera for Obstacle Detection and Guidance
 ## for visually impaired people.

-A simple project for working with the Intel RealSense R200 camera using both an Multithreading C++.
+A Multithreading C++ project for working with the Intel RealSense R200 camera to detect obstacles and guide visually impaired people.

 - **Visual Studio 2015** with Visual C++ support installed.
 - **Intel RealSense R200 SDK** installed and correctly configured.